 limited edition and modern production art seemingly the only choice for them.

-Limited editions art is attractive because it can capture an entire scene from films with multiple characters.
+Limited edition art is attractive because it can capture an entire scene from films

 Here’s a quick primer: